nicolasmetallo/eleventy-netlify-boilerplate/posts/creating-a-scalable-recommender-with-apache-spark-elasticsearch.md

   This repo contains a Jupyter notebook illustrating how to use Spark for training a collaborative filtering recommendation model from rating data stored in Elasticsearch, saving the model factors to Elasticsearch, and then using Elasticsearch to serve real-time recommendations using the model.
-The data you will use comes from MovieLens and is a common benchmark dataset in the recommendations community.
-The data consists of a set of ratings given by users of the MovieLens movie rating system, to various movies.
-It also contains metadata (title and genres) for each movie.
 tags:
   - elasticsearch
   - spark